Azure/azurehpc/examples/beegfs_data_disk/readme.md

   * Management server (beegfsm)
   * Object storage servers and metadata servers(beegfssm)

-> Note: The Hb nodes are used for the cluster.
+> Note: The Hc nodes are used for the cluster.
 To get best performance nodes with accelerated networking should be used.